platformsh/platformsh-docs/docs/src/languages/php/_index.md

         composer/composer: '^2'
 ```

-If you want to use composer 1.x instead, don't add that code block.

 ### Alternative repositories

 In addition to the standard `dependencies` format,
-it's also possible to specify alternative repositories for use by Composer.
+you can specify alternative repositories for Composer to use.
 The standard format:

 ```yaml {location=".platform.app.yaml"}